kurz-m/Libft/README.md

 ### output
 to come

+## Installation
+To install the library, follow these steps:
+1. Clone the repository: `git clone https://github.com/kurz-m/Libft.git`
+2. Navigate to the repository: `cd Libft/src`
+3. Compile the library: `make all`

 ## Usage
 To use the library in your project, include the header file `libft.h` and link against the compiled library.